EY-Tech-Consulting-Denmark/Graphathon_2023-04-14/Algorithms_answers.md

 ```

 ```
-# Query throught the results to see how many diagnosis are asssociated for the claim and whether that claim is involved with a fraudulent provider
+# Query through the results to see how many diagnosis are asssociated with a claim and whether that claim is involved with a fraudulent provider
 claim_diag_degree = gds.run_cypher('''
     //Query the database sorting by amount of claims associated with each physician match (d:Diagnosis)-[]-(c:Claim)-[]-(pr:Provider)